(214) 390-7947 (Overseas Callers)

 Why should I pay to volunteer abroad?

-IFRE is a non-profit volunteer organization, which depends on the program fees paid by its volunteers in order to run its volunteering programs in Kenya.
+IFRE is a non-profit volunteer organization that relies on program fees paid by its volunteers to run its volunteer programs in Kenya.
 Unlike other non-profit organizations, IFRE does not receive any kind of funding from the government to pay for its volunteer projects.
 Hence, IFRE is completely dependent on its volunteer program fees for the operation and management of its programs.
-The money paid by volunteers help IFRE cover the expenses of rent, advertisement, utility bills, staff salaries, and tax of the company.
+The money raised by volunteers helps IFRE cover expenses such as rent, advertising, utility bills, staff salaries, and the company's taxes.
 Your project fees go directly to your host family and the projects you have traveled abroad to support.

-Why are IFRE’s fees so much more affordable than other volunteer organizations?
+Why are IFRE’s fees so much more affordable than those of other volunteer organizations?

 IFRE does not run its volunteer programs to earn a profit and can thus afford to charge less than competing organizations.
 IFRE aims to provide meaningful and affordable volunteer opportunities in Kenya and collaborates with numerous international organizations to make sure that its volunteer programs offer a rewarding experience to volunteers who wish to help and support local communities in poor countries across the globe at a reasonable cost.
 IFRE does not charge any additional fees for its volunteer trips in Kenya, as its volunteer program fees are just enough to sustain the operational costs of the company.